matuteiglesias/journal/content/Dev/2025-04-19_Explored_AI_Flow_Patterns_and_CLI_Development_for_.md

 - Examined the emerging class of developer-native [[AI]] workflow platforms, positioning FlowPower as a unique solution.
 - Reflected on branding strategies for FlowPower, focusing on semantic depth and developer-friendliness.
 - Introduced the ChatGroupOrchestrator pattern for multi-agent chat simulations using PromptFlow.
-- Outlined PromptFlow's CLI architecture and its application in FlowPower, emphasizing modular design and extensibility.
+- Outlined PromptFlow's [[CLI]] architecture and its application in FlowPower, emphasizing modular design and extensibility.
-- Provided strategic options for creating a custom CLI for FlowPower, mirroring PromptFlow CLI.
+- Provided strategic options for creating a custom [[CLI]] for FlowPower, mirroring PromptFlow [[CLI]].
-- Detailed the PromptFlow CLI development kit and its functionalities for FlowPower integration.
+- Detailed the PromptFlow [[CLI]] development kit and its functionalities for FlowPower integration.
-- Explored the `pf flow` CLI backend and its potential enhancements for FlowPower.
+- Explored the `pf flow` [[CLI]] backend and its potential enhancements for FlowPower.
-- Unlocked the CLI spec for `pf run`, highlighting its automation and scripting capabilities.
+- Unlocked the [[CLI]] spec for `pf run`, highlighting its automation and scripting capabilities.

 ### Achievements
 - Developed a comprehensive understanding of [[AI]] flow patterns and orchestration techniques.
 - Identified key branding elements for FlowPower.
-- Planned the integration of PromptFlow's CLI architecture into FlowPower.
+- Planned the integration of PromptFlow's [[CLI]] architecture into FlowPower.

 ### Pending Tasks
-- Implement the discussed CLI development strategies for FlowPower.
+- Implement the discussed [[CLI]] development strategies for FlowPower.
 - Continue refining [[AI]] flow patterns and orchestration techniques.
 - Finalize branding strategies for FlowPower.